 One of the funnest things about depression is the shame, the feeling that something fundamental is wrong with me and if people knew, they would…well, they would think as lowly of me as I sometimes think of myself.
 And that would be a bummer.
 So the predictable response to depression is to isolate, because a)you don’t feel like doing anything, and b)telling other people you’re like this is a huge risk.

 That’s not an unfounded fear, either.
-I’ve certainly encountered people who don’t understand depression and who assume that it’s just self-pity, or a lack of faith, or laziness.
-I need to define things clearly so that we’re clear on our terms.
+I’ve certainly encountered people who don’t understand depression and who assume that it’s just self-pity or a lack of faith or laziness.
+Part of understanding is knowing what these words we use so freely mean.
+I need to define things so that we’re clear on our terms.